peej/lumberjack-keyboard/README.md

 * Change MX footprints to MX/Alps/Choc combined footprint
 * Add through-hole JST connector footprint
 * Add silkscreen art to underside

+## Rev 1.6

+* Add mounting holes for standoffs so PCB can be used without a case

+## Rev 1.7

+* Change board outline to include cutouts for Cannon Keys Bakeneko and Singa Unikorn